QuantumIntelligenceSociety/QIO/README.md

 > Please note that in the coming months, we plan to publish QIO Phase 1's paper to [SQAI 2026](https://sqai.org), the third International Symposium on Quantum Artificial Intelligence.
 > Established in the beginning of 2021, SQAI is verifiably the **world's first academic conference dedicated to Quantum AI**, which is more than just QML.
 > SQAI was founded by this project's team and is now hosted under the identity of the Quantum Intelligence Society.
+> Paper title: "QIO: A Quantum ASI Architecture for Artificial Ultraintelligence (AUI)"